What is Osteoporosis?

 Osteoporosis, often called "the silent disease", is a bone disease characterised by a decrease in bone mass and density resulting in brittle, fragile bones that are more susceptible to fractures, even without injury.
 The condition most commonly develops in elderly women.

 Causes and risk factors for Osteoporosis

-The exact cause of osteoporosis is not known, however the factors that increases the risk of developing osteoporosis include:
+The exact cause of osteoporosis is not known, however, the factors that increase the risk of developing osteoporosis include: